Basic Prompting Techniques

 Function Calling

 Function calling allows AI models to execute specific functions or API calls based on your prompts, enabling more interactive and dynamic responses.
+The Model Context Protocol (MCP) provides a standardized approach to function calling across different AI platforms.

 When to Use Function Calling